lindell/multi-gitter/README.md

 * [run](#-usage-of-run) Clones multiple repositories, run a script in that directory, and creates a PR with those changes.
 * [merge](#-usage-of-merge) Merge pull requests.
 * [status](#-usage-of-status) Get the status of pull requests.
+* [print](#-usage-of-print) Clones multiple repositories, run a script in that directory, and prints the output of each run.

 ### <img alt="run" src="docs/img/fa/rabbit-fast.svg" height="40" valign="middle" /> Usage of `run`